kenshin03/KTSecretTextView/README.md

 `KTSecretTextView` is an attempt to re-create the text view in the app [Secret](http://secret.ly).
 Its clever designs and heavy use of gestures makes it very intuitive for users to customize their secret texts with textured backgrounds or photos.

+More on the creation of this text view here - http://corgitoergosum.net/2014/05/07/good-enough-isnt-replicating-the-secret-ios-app-text-view/.

 ---
 ##Video